zephyrproject-rtos/zephyr/boards/arm/lpcxpresso55s69/doc/index.rst

 The LPC55S69 SoC has 8 FLEXCOMM interfaces for serial communication.
 One is configured as USART for the console and the remaining are not used.

+USB
+===

+The LPC55S69 SoC has two USB device controllers that support device functions and two USB host controllers that support host functions.
+Only USB device function is supported in Zephyr.

 Programming and Debugging
 *************************